gemstone-source/gemstone-source.github.io/_posts/2023-05-13-interface.md

 image: /assets/img/interface/Interface.png
 ---

-This is [Hackthebox](https://app.hackthebox.com/machines/527)medium Linux machine implemented in  `NestJS` technology with `api`.
+This is [Hackthebox](https://app.hackthebox.com/machines/527) medium Linux machine implemented in  `NextJS` technology with `api`.
 This box requires much of enumeration with proper payloads and wordlists in order to get the proper responses.
 I will enumerate to get file upload for user and i will exploit root user through  arithmetic injection.
 ## Enumeration
 ### Nmap Scan
 ```